GMOD/jbrowse-components/website/docs/quickstart_cli.md

 - A copy of the jbrowse 2 web application in your web folder e.g. `jbrowse create /var/www/html/jb2` (see [here](quickstart_web#using-jbrowse-create-to-download-jbrowse-2) for details)

-You may also want to install these tool pre-requisites
+You may also want to install these tool pre-requisites.
+You can use a package manager such as apt to install samtools

 - samtools (`sudo apt install samtools` or `brew install samtools`), used for loading indexed fasta files and BAM files